 5. Snow

 Snow quickly became a favorite for both Bryan and his fans, being played at nearly every concert.
 It’s no surprise why the song is so popular amongst fans.
-The track is an absolute beautiful one, likening his lover to an angel who takes away his sin.
+The track is an absolutely beautiful one, likening his lover to an angel who takes away his sin.
 Bryan playing the song in the snow at Red Rocks went fairly viral with fans posting videos of the snow falling down while he performed the song.

 4. Sweet DeAnn

-One of the most emotionally-resonant songs throughout his deep discography, Sweet Deann is a gut-wrenching tribute to his late mother, DeAnn.
+One of the most emotionally resonant songs throughout his deep discography, Sweet Deann is a gut-wrenching tribute to his late mother, DeAnn.
 The gut punch comes in the bridge when he sings, “But I don’t want the stage.
 I don’t want the girls.
 I want back the days you were breathin’ in this world.”

 3. Condemned

 The song that started Bryan’s rise to fame still hits as hard on the 100th listen as it did on the first.
-Whether it’s the raw, sweaty version on Youtube or the slightly more polished version on the album, you can’t help but appreciate Bryan’s lyrical ability.
+Whether it’s the raw, sweaty version on YouTube or the slightly more polished version on the album, you can’t help but appreciate Bryan’s lyrical ability.
 It’s a classic self-critical and doleful track from Bryan that reflects on the sense of abandonment he’s felt throughout his life.

 2. Godspeed